Free substance use disorder residential treatment program expands to keep up with demand

 “If it wasn’t for Dove, I don’t know that it would have worked for me,” she added.

 “Recovery is a lot different than sobriety.
 Sobriety is just not using or drinking anymore.
 Recovery is getting down to the root, getting down to the cause.
 What caused you to use?
 Why are you numbing yourself?
-Why are you running away from everything?” said Fraser.
+Why are you running away from everything?”
+Fraser said.

-For some, the scars are deeply rooted in trauma, and having an all-female environment helps create a safe environment to allow those in recovery to become vulnerable.
+For some, the scars are deeply rooted in trauma, and having an all-female environment helps create a safe place to allow those in recovery to become vulnerable.

 “Ripping off those band aids and becoming vulnerable, that’s just something you don’t usually get to go through with people.
 So, we went through some of the hardest times together and we’re just bonded for life after going through that,” said Fraser.